 Lighthouses dot the horizon as sun breaks through the ever changing clouds.

-An advertising sign at port advertising a national favorite caviar.
+A sign at port advertising a national favourite caviar.

 Walks along the red rocks towards Fjällbacka.

 Detail of Anagada, a ship that has traveled the globe through some of the world’s most treacherous seas.

 A cabin stands solo, front row to the theater of the sea.